gradle/gradle-profiler-plugin/README.md

 That script might be broken for some unforeseen reason.
 Delete the `${gradleUserHome}/init.d/profiling.gradle` file and your builds should go back to normal.
 Also, please open a bug report on the problem.

+#### "(jattach|libasyncProfiler.so)" cannot be opened because the developers cannot be verified.

+Upon first usage, macOS might complain about binaries from unknown sources.
+You can [work around that in the preferences](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).